Jin-yah/diabetes-predictor-xgb/README.md

 - Handle class imbalance in this medical screening task
 - Train, evaluate, and tune an XGBoost classifier
 - Package results in a polished Jupyter notebook for reproducibility

 ---

+## Dataset Information

+This project uses the [Diabetes Prediction Dataset](https://www.kaggle.com/datasets/iammustafatz/diabetes-prediction-dataset) available on Kaggle, provided by [Mustafa Tariq](https://www.kaggle.com/iammustafatz).

+**Dataset Description:**
+The dataset includes medical attributes such as age, BMI, blood glucose levels, HbA1c levels, and other patient information useful for predicting diabetes diagnoses.

+All rights and credit for the dataset belong to the original creator.
+The dataset is made available under the terms specified on its [Kaggle page](https://www.kaggle.com/datasets/iammustafatz/diabetes-prediction-dataset).

+---